BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 The FPKM column provides a normalized quantification measure for sequencing depth and gene length of `Gene ID` (column 4) from a specific `Library ID` (column 2).

 ##### <a name="procVal_col14"></a>Rank (column 14)
 The Rank column provides the rank of a `Gene ID` (column 4) in a condition for a species.
+It is used to compute expression ranks and expression scores.

 ##### <a name="procVal_col15"></a>Detection flag (column 15)
 The Detection flag column provides an informative classification of a  `Gene ID` (column 4) being classified as present or absent.
-The flag present means that the gene is actively expressed and absent means that the gene is inactively expressed.
+The flag present means that the gene is actively expressed and absent means that the gene is not actively expressed.
 The genes are classified as present or absent based on `pValue` (column 16) cutoff.

 ##### <a name="procVal_col16"></a>pValue (column 16)